deltaBTW/dotfiles/README.md

 # -- TERMINAL --
 ## Installing WezTerm, fish and starship:

-run `sudo pacman -S fish starship`, after that run `yay -S wezterm-git`
+run `sudo pacman -S fish starship && yay -S wezterm-git`.
+This will install fish, Starship and WezTerm.

 then run the following 2 commands, to make fish the default shell: